wp-plugins/simplemap/readme.txt

 Please visit [the SimpleMap home page](http://simplemap-plugin.com/) and leave a comment or [contact me](mailto:alison@alisothegeek.com) with any questions or concerns.

 == Changelog ==

+= 1.2b4 =
+* Cleaned up the scripts loaded in the head section of the page.
+* Added ability to specify page IDs on which to load the map scripts.
+* Separated CSS from Javascript in the head section to hopefully make it more compatible with the "Javascript to the Bottom" plugin.

 = 1.2b3 =
 * Fixed error where database table was not being created on install/activation of plugin